dronsEETAC/webAppImages/README.md

 1. General Information

    The Web App Circo Imagenes is an application created and displayed on top of the web browser.
-   This module is a front-end desktop module in the form of WebApps, developed using Vue and Ionic, that allows to capture images in three different formats;           images, panoramas and videos.
+   This module is a front-end desktop module in the form of WebApps, developed using Vue and Ionic.
+It allows capturing images in three different formats;           images, panoramas and videos.

 2. Module

    It has three different tabs: 'Photo', 'Panoramica' and 'Videos', look at the Figure above to see the distribution of it.
-   - Photo Page:
+   - Photo Page: It allows the reception of the images sent by the circus and the viewing of the gallery of all images received.
-   - Panoramica Page:
+   - Panoramica Page: It allows the reception and download of panoramic photos sent by the circus.
-   - Videos Page:
+   - Videos Page: It allows streaming reception of the drone camera transmission and viewing of the video files sent by the circus.

 4. Demos